stackbit-projects/groovy-petunia-7357f/content/pages/index.md

     contentAlignHoriz: center
     contentAlignVert: bottom
     textAlign: left
-    title: Where views are not so far awaySDFSDFSD
+    title: Where views are not so far away
     text: |
       ##### Cause why not
     actions: